 Paradise Bay – You might take a Zodiac cruise in these sprawling, ice-flecked waters before sailing to the Lemaire Channel.

-After a comfortable night of sailing you will wake among the many islands south of Lemaire Channel.
+After a comfortable night of sailing, you wake among the many islands south of Lemaire Channel.
 You are now near the Antarctic Circle.
-At this point a voyage through the aptly named Gullet – a narrow but picturesque channel between Adelaide Island and the Continent – is possible if the ice isn’t too dense.
-You can explore this area either from the bow of the ship or the edge of a Zodiac, getting the closest possible contact with the terrain as you venture southward.
+At this point, a voyage through the aptly named Gullet – a narrow but picturesque channel between Adelaide Island and the Antarctic Continent – is possible if the ice isn’t too thick.
+You can explore this area either from the prow of the ship or the edge of a Zodiac, getting the closest possible contact with the polar terrain as you venture southward.

-Alternate Route (If the route to the south of Crystal Sound/Hanusse Bay is blocked by ice): You may take a course around the western side of Adelaide Island to reach Marguerite Bay.
+Alternate Route: If the route to the south of Crystal Sound/Hanusse Bay is blocked by ice, you may take a course around the western side of Adelaide Island to reach Marguerite Bay.
 Should ice conditions also not allow this approach, you may continue the program by exploring the Antarctic Peninsula in and around the Penola and Gerlache Straits.